imtayadeway/miq_bot/README.md

 The bot will react to direct messages in GitHub issues, performing actions on your behalf which would otherwise not be possible without commit rights to the repo.
 Just add a comment to any issue in a monitored repo, with each request on its own line, in the form `@miq-bot command params`.
+Multiple params should be comma-separated.
 Available commands are below.
 Any command can also be pluralized, where sensible, or have the underscores replaced with hyphens.

 Command | Description | Example
 --- | --- | ---
-`add_label` | Add one or more labels to an issue.
-Multiple labels should be comma-separated. | `@miq-bot add_label label1, label2, label3`
+`add_label` | Add one or more labels to an issue. | `@miq-bot add_label label1, label2, label3`
-`remove_label`/`rm_label` | Remove one or more labels to an issue.
-Multiple labels should be comma-separated. | `@miq-bot remove_label label1, label2, label3`
+`remove_label`/`rm_label` | Remove one or more labels from an issue. | `@miq-bot remove_label label1, label2, label3`
 `assign` | Assign the issue to the specified user.
 The leading `@` for the user is optional.
 The user must be in the organization, and must have publicized their membership in order to be assigned. | `@miq-bot assign @user`
 `set_milestone` | Set the specified milestone on the issue.
 Do not wrap the milestone in quotes. | `@miq-bot set_milestone Sprint 27`